-Th This worksheet will help you gather information using a community recreation survey.
+Thi This worksheet will help you gather information using a community recreation survey.
 1. Will the planning team design the survey?
 Will you get help from an external consultant?
 2. List the topics you want to explore.
 3. Explain the purpose of the survey in a few sentences.
 4. How will you reassure people that their identity, opinion s and privacy will be respected?
-5. .
-What is the best way to collect information about these topics in your community? □ Writing□ Online □ In-person (verbally)□ A combination of these 6.
-6. Review the sample survey at www.rpay.ca/pdf22.
-Can it be adapted to suit your purpose and community?
-What questions should be removed, changed or added?
-7. How will you ask questions?
-Responses to closed questions can easily be calculated, whereas answers to open questions require more reading and interpretation.
-Example of a closed question: Example of an open question: My favourite place to recreate is ☐ in a community facility (arena, school) ☐ at home ☐ outdoors using trails and parks What do you think of when you hear the word "recreation"?
+5. What is the best way to collect information about these ☐ Writing ☐ Online topics in your community? ☐ In-person (verbally) ☐ A combination of these 6.
+Review the sample survey at www.rpay.ca/pdf22.
+Can community?
+What questions should be removed, change • • • 7.
+How will you ask questions?
+Responses to closed questions require more reading and in • Example of a closed question: Example of an open question: My favourite place to recreate is □ in a community facility (arena, school) □ at home □ outdoors using trails and parks What do you think of when you hear the word "recreation"?

 8. When will you begin collecting responses?
 What is the deadline?
 If you can extend the deadline, what is the latest date?
 9. Who will distribute and collect survey responses?
 How will this be done?
 10. Who will organize the returned responses?
 What will you do with incomplete responses?
 What format will be used to organize responses (e.g., Excel spreadsheet, paper tabulation)?
 11. Will you explore, analyze and interpret the results as a team?
-Or will you assign this task to a sub-committee or consultant?
+Or will you assign this task to a subcommittee or consultant?
 12. Review the results that were calculated.
 What do they tell you about the topics you wanted to explore?
 Are there any surprises?
 13. Read through the qualitative responses one at a time.
 What themes stand out?
 Is anything surprising?
 What did you learn from your community about the topics you set out to explore?
 14. How will you present the survey results?
 What information is most relevant to the purpose of the recreation plan?
 Do you need to simplify this presentation before sharing the results with the community?